legendofmiracles/Themefox-Manager/README.md

 Already implemented features:

-    -Downloading and installing (currently only one firefox theme)
+    -Downloading and installing (would work if the website would be up)

     -Mac, GNU/Linux support and Windows support (exe will come out with the next release) -A flag for resetting the firefox themes and make firefox look normal